CNES/S1Tiling/docs/dataflow-main.rst

 :Output:         - Either chained in memory with :ref:`orthorectification
                    <orthorectification-proc>`
                  - or :ref:`orthorectification ready images <orthoready-files>`
-:OTBApplication: :external:std:doc:`OTB ResetMargin application
+:OTBApplication: :external+OTB:std:doc:`OTB ResetMargin application
                  <Applications/app_ResetMargin>`
 :StepFactory:    :class:`s1tiling.libs.otbwrappers.CutBorders`

 This step takes care of resetting margins content to nodata=0 when too many no-data are detected within the margin.
 This phenomenon happens on coasts.
-The margins aren't cut out like what :external:std:doc:`ExtractROI
+The margins aren't cut out like what :external+OTB:std:doc:`ExtractROI
 <Applications/app_ExtractROI>` would do but filled with 0's, which permits to
 keep the initial geometry.